Ieshitva/ieshitva.github.io/_posts/2020-03-20-My-ICMR-Journey.markdown

 * <b>I can do it.</b>

 This is very personal.
 I failed my medical entrance test 3 times.
 I used to be a topper in school and those failures crushed me.
 I lost my confidence and it didn’t only reflect in my academics later on but also in my personal life.
 I let people tell me I’m no good.
-I felt no good with my academics, my personality, my body image, my relationships.
-I let everything go down not because they were bad but because I had started to believe that no matter what I do, how hard I try, nothing will come out of it.
+I felt no good with my studies, my personality, my body image, my relationships.
+I let everything go down not because they were bad but because I had started to believe that no matter what I do, how hard I try, nothing will come out of it.<br/>

 Academically it came to a point where I used to idolize the people who got selected for medical school while I didn’t.
 I looked upto those people as if they were something special.
 After I saw the result, I realized I was one of them too.
 That I can do it too.
 That people are not special, they just work hard, learn from mistakes and keep moving.
 And this, this is my biggest learning in last 14 months.
 <br/>